On the Challenges of Detecting Side-Channel Attacks in SGX: Results for libgcrypt

 Comparing the accuracy of attacks on \f{mpi\_powm} with the accuracy when attacking \f{mpi\_ec\_mul\_point}, we note that \PageFault performs better on \f{mpi\_powm} and this is because the time difference between a \f{1}-loop and a \f{0}-loop in that routine is sharper than the time difference of the loops in \f{mpi\_ec\_mul\_point}.
 Nevertheless, attack variants that use cache are more accurate on \f{mpi\_ec\_mul\_point} as the cache side-channel is more noisy when attacking \f{mpi\_powm}.
 Furthermore, cache-only attack with larger windows (e.g., $w=9$) provide very good results.

-We also assess the impact of the number of samples $k$ we obtain for each secret bit on the attack accuracy.
+We also assess the impact on accuracy of the number of samples $k$ we obtain for each secret bit.
 As shown in Figure~\ref{fig:k}, increasing $k$ improves accuracy that, however, plateaus around $k=9$ for most of the attack variants.